Brick & Stone Floors

 Brick Is A Great Green Product

 Brick and stone, particularly if locally produced or salvaged, is a new and positive alternative to extremely long-lasting, low-maintenance, and visually interesting floors with low environmental costs.
-Keith Clay Floors has professional installers with over 20 years experience that can add this new and exciting look to your home or commercial location.
+Keith Clay Floors has professional installers with over 30 years of experience that can add this new and exciting look to your home or commercial location.

 Clay brick flooring has gained a fine reputation for its combination of durability and character.
 These brick floor tiles are available in a variety of thickness.
 Brick flooring tiles are just as easy to install as any other types of flooring applications.
 These beautiful clay brick floor tiles have true colors that run throughout the brick so there is never any signs of fading for the life of the product.

 Why install Brick floors?
 First and foremost, they are very practical because of their durability, and the have a strength and maintenance-free surface.
 Being practical is just one of the many reasons for making a decision to install interior brick flooring.

 Today, there are so many colors and textures of brick flooring to consider.
 Designers agree that brick can fit into most interior decorator’s plans, brick can provide the strength of a dominant decorative theme, or bring out a rich but neutral background palate for other materials.
 This versatility lends itself to expression.

 In addition to the broad spectrum of brick colors and textures available, your decorator may make recommendations from two different brick flooring systems.
 If you are unfamiliar with these types, please take a few minutes to read about what options you may select.